avalchong/CPE-301-Final-Project/README.md

 # CPE-301-Final-Project
-This is a repository for our CPE 301 Final Project
+This is a repository for our CPE 301 Final Project.
+Our projct is to create a swamp cooler via an Arduino kit.
+#UNDECIDED GROUP NAME
-# Authors: Ava Chong, Jasmine Kong, and Ernest Velasquez
+Authors: Ava Chong, Jasmine Kong, and Ernest Velasquez
-  UNDECIDED GROUP NAME
+Date: 4/29/2025
+University: UNR